DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-21-emailing-users-to-let-them-know-that-courses-will-be-rolled-over-soon.md

 - there will be a new section called ‘Recruitment cycle 2022 to 2023 - current’
 - there will be improved guidance for course descriptions

-We also asked providers if they’d like to take part in a survey about changes we’re making to Publish and recieved ? responses.
+We also asked providers if they’d like to take part in a survey about changes we’re making to Publish.

 ## First rollover email - sent 10 June 2022